philipperemy/Idealwine-wine-prices/README.md

 export IDEALWINE_USER=<MY_USER>; export IDEALWINE_PASS=<MY_PASS>; python main.py
 ```

 All the screenshots will be available in the folder `screenshots`.
+A summary containing all the prices will be dumped in `output.csv`.

 ## Output Example